TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 19/Joshua 19.24.md

 ---

-And the fifth lot came out for the tribe of the children of Asher according to their families.
+The fifth lot came out for the tribe of the children of Asher according to their families.